VectorInstitute/anomaly-detection-project/README.md

 # Anomaly Detection Bootcamp

 This repository contains the resources and code for an Anomaly Detection Bootcamp, focused on exploring and implementing anomaly detection techniques.
-Anomaly detection plays a crucial role in various domains, including fraud detection, network intrusion detection, system monitoring, and image analysis.
+Anomaly detection plays a crucial role in various domains, including fraud detection, network intrusion detection, system monitoring, and image and video analysis.
 The bootcamp aims to provide participants with a comprehensive understanding of anomaly detection algorithms and their practical applications.

 ## Introduction to Anomaly Detection